Archaeological Research Facility

 Mihaylo Hall 3357

-The Center for Economic Education promotes economic and financial literacy in schools (K-12), institutions of higher learning, and in the larger community.
-The center seeks to establish in Orange County and in California, a financially literate community that has basic knowledge of economic principles of decision-making, managing money and investing.
-The center conducts high-quality research on financial and economic literacy.
+Established in 1965, The Center for Economic Education promotes economic and financial literacy in schools (K-12), institutions of higher learning and in the larger community.
+In response to alarming rates of homelessness in the region, the center’s mission has expanded to provide workforce development skills to homeless shelter residents.
+The center seeks to establish in Orange County and in California, a financially literate and workforce-ready community that has basic knowledge of economic principles of decision-making, managing money and investing.

-The Center for Economic Education is part of the Centers of Excellence of the Mihaylo College of Business and Economics.
-The center also is affiliated with the California Council on Economic Education and the national Council on Economic Education.
+The Center for Economic Education is part of the Centers of Excellence of the College of Business and Economics.
+The center also is affiliated with the California Council on Economic Education and the national Council for Economic Education.

 Center for Entertainment and Hospitality Management